 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 American Tonda Squash

-The American Tonda is a small to medium-sized winter squash with a classic pumpkin-like shape.
-The rind has a dark green background with light green and orange-yellow mottling and alternating grey and green stripes along wide ridges.
+The American Tonda squash is small to medium in size with a round to oblong shape and a light beige, rough, and ridged stem.
+The rind is firm, thick, and has a dark green base with light green and orange-yellow mottling with alternating grey and green stripes along prominent ribbing that spans the length of the squash.
 As the squash matures, the coloring will take on an increasingly yellow and orange hue.
-When cooked the inner flesh is dry, orange in color and offers a sweet squash flavor similar to that of butternut squash.
+The flesh is yellow, moist, and spongy with a hollow center containing stringy pulp that encases many flat cream-colored, hard seeds.
+When cooked, the American Tonda squash is dry, transforms to orange in color, and offers a sweet squash flavor similar to that of butternut squash.

 The American Tonda squash is available in the fall and winter.

-Believed to be an Italian variety the American Tonda also known as Tonda Padana gets its name from the Italian word for round (tonda) and from the Po or Padania Valley, the region where the squash is believed to have originated.
-The American Tonda squash is very similar in appearance and may be a relative of the New Zealand squash popularly used by the Maori known as kumi kumi or kamo kamo squash.
+Believed to be an Italian variety, the American Tonda squash, also known as Tonda Padana, gets its name from the Italian word for round (tonda) and from the Po or Padania Valley, the region where the squash is believed to have originated.
+In Italy, the squash is most popularly used to make gnocchi and is the key ingredient in fillings for other homemade pasta dishes.
+The American Tonda squash is also very similar in appearance and may be a relative of the New Zealand squash popularly used by the Maori known as kumi kumi or kamo kamo squash.

 Recipes that include American Tonda Squash.
 One is easiest, three is harder.

 People have shared American Tonda Squash using the Specialty Produce app for iPhone and Android.